Let me help with your tile and stone cleaning enquiries for home or workplace.

 As with all companies that carry out this cleaning, sealing and restoration service they will recommend everything needed for aftercare, however, subsequent owners are left to guess at what's needed for their floors.

-Also what happens, are clients running out of 'cleaners' and inadvertently use an alternative, resulting in the finish falling far short of what should be achieved.
+What happens, is that new owners use an alternative, resulting in the finish falling far short of what should be achieved.

-There are many cleaning slate floor remedies which we can help you with whether it's initial cleaning, sealing OR restoring of your slate floors and walls.
+There are many remedies for cleaning slate floors and their aftercare, which we can help you with, whether it's initial cleaning, sealing OR restoring of your slate floors and walls.
 Contact us for advice.

 TO HAVE A FREE NO OBLIGATION QUOTATION OR TEST CARRIED OUT AT YOUR HOME OR WORKPLACE PLEASE CONTACT US TODAY.

 Mobile: 07889 123451 (text enquiries at any time 24hrs)

 8am - 5pm / Mon - Fri

 SURVEYS MON - SUN (DAYTIME, EVENINGS AND WEEKENDS)

 Out of hours or weekends please email or text for a speedy response.